Scientific Research Red Light Therapy

 • Pain reduction

-• Strength/limitation: Pooled data but low certainty due to heterogeneity.
+• Strengths/Limitations: Aggregated data; low certainty due to heterogeneous protocols.

 4. González-Muñoz A., et al. PBM for chronic pain & inflammation — systematic review (2023)